-Both residents and nonresidents can purchase a bear harvest-objective permit beginning March 15, 2018 at 8 a.m.
-MDT.
-You can purchase this permit from license agents, Division offices and wildlife.utah.gov.
+Bear harvest-objective permits will be available to residents and nonresidents, beginning March 11, 2021 at 8 a.m.
+MST.
+To purchase a permit, you can visit a license agent, a Division office or wildlife.utah.gov.

 Remember that any harvest-objective bear permit purchased after the season opens is not valid until three days from the date of purchase.
-As a result, the last day to purchase a 2018 harvest-objective permit is Oct.
-23, 2018.
+As a result, the last day to purchase a 2021 harvest-objective permit is Nov.
+11, 2021.
 We suggest that you purchase a permit early in the season because a unit may close at any time.